EdwinTSalcedo/CUBITAL/README.md

 <a id="datacollection"></a>
 ### Data collection

-To collect the dataset, we captured 2016 NIR images of 1,008 young individuals with low visibility veins.
+To collect the dataset, we captured 2,016 NIR images of 1,008 young individuals with low visibility veins.
 Each individual placed one arm at a time on a table, allowing us to use a preliminary version of the device to capture an NIR image.
 The dataset, available [here](https://drive.google.com/drive/folders/19DaK7T81qTxgBzirvBGdMyVUj8mOCcOx?usp=sharing), comes in four versions:

 - **A:** `final_dataset.zip` &rarr; Base version with complete annotations.
 Three samples are shown below.
 - **B:** `final_augmented_dataset.zip` &rarr; Resulting dataset after applying data augmentation to version A.
 - **C:** `square_final_dataset512x512.zip` &rarr; This is a resized version of dataset A, with images reshaped to 512x512 pixels, to match the input requirements of the semantic segmentation models.
-- **D:** `square_augmented_final_dataset512x512.zip` &rarr; Similarly, resized version of B (512x512).
+- **D:** `square_augmented_final_dataset512x512.zip` &rarr; Similarly, a resized version of dataset B (512x512).

 Below, you can see the original NIR samples, their preprocessed versions (after applying grayscale conversion and CLAHE), and their annotations: a grayscale mask overlay (with a different colormap for visualization), a dot representing the x and y coordinates of the antecubital fossa, and a floating number representing the arm angle.
 Furthermore, we provide a detailed explanation of the file `final_dataset.zip`, which contains the base version of the dataset.